dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ## Overview

 CODESYS is one of the leading development environments for PLCs and allows you to program Finder OPTA using standard languages such as LD and ST.

-This tutorial guides you through reading a Finder 7M series device with Finder OPTA in just a few simple steps.
+Finder OPTA is equipped with an RS-485 port that enables communication with devices compatible with the Modbus RTU protocol, such as the Finder 7M series.
+In this tutorial, we will show step by step how to configure Finder OPTA in CODESYS to correctly read data from a Finder 7M series energy meter.

 ## Objectives